alekssadowski95/FreeCAD-Configurators/bearing-bushes/README.md

-# Bearing bushes - CAD Configurator
+# Bearing bushes - FreeCAD Configurator

 [image with multiplke variations of bearing bushes generated with a FreeCAD Configurator]